MichaelC1999/chaser/README.md

 # Chaser

 Chaser revolutionizes DeFi investing by enabling efficient, novel investment strategies on chain.
 Chaser offers optimal yield by factoring in metrics like historical volatility and current position statistics.
-Using an automated process, Chaser moves deposits among different protocols and networks to the best possible market for the given strategy.
+Using an decentralized process, Chaser moves deposits among different protocols and networks to the best possible market for the given strategy.
 Chaser offers new strategies that were previously impossible:

 - Highest yield and lowest volatility over last 30 days
 - Has no deposits worth +10% of TVL (whale risk)